-A major infrastructure building company recently made us their go-to translator after purchasing botched translations of contracts and other legal documents from a vendor outside the US.
+A major infrastructure building company recently made us their go-to translator after purchasing botched translations of contracts and other legal documents from vendors outside the US.
 Despite promises that the translations would be high-quality, they turned out to be so poor they were unusable.
 When the client brought them to us, we had to re-do them all from scratch.

 Paying for two sets of translations was the least of the company's problems.
 The delays the missing translation documents caused were serious enough to compromise the company's ability to bid for a large project and even risked the jobs of the employees who hired the translation company.